 You can get help from Citizens Advice on:

-If employers or employees do not follow a formal process
+If employers or employees do not follow a formal procedure

-Not following a formal grievance process can affect:
+Not following a formal grievance procedure can affect:

 people’s morale and confidence at work